Frustrated from the criticisms of the way you raise your kids? Here’s how to respond when someone criticizes your

 - We didn’t baptize our kids.
 Out of everyone, we’re the only ones who aren’t raising our kids Catholic.

 So what do you do?
-How do you respond when people criticize your parenting methods?
+How do you respond when someone criticizes your parenting?

 1. Remind yourself why you do what you do